The website language is now set in:

 About my future plans...

-The exchange will directly support my preparation for the Final Bachelor Project, for which I’ve chosen to join the “Transforming Practices” squad.
-Its focus on ‘collaboration to create local solutions that contribute to the larger whole’ fits very (very) well with my vision and will allow me to apply what I’ve learned during the exchange in a meaningful and impactful way.
+For the next semester, I will be doing the Final Bachelor Project, for which I’ve applied to the “Transforming Practices” squad (Health and Inclusive design as second choice).
+Its focus on ‘collaboration to create local solutions that contribute to the larger whole’ fits well with my vision.
+It will allow me to apply what I’ve learned during my exchange and succesfully complete my goals.

 Present